Skip to content

 Is Whittier College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Whittier College earn a median of $59,492, roughly in line with national averages for graduates.
+Ten years out, alumni of Whittier College earn a median of $59,492, roughly in line with the national average for college graduates.

 $46,025